 Evaluate the theory, techniques, and professional standards relating to fraud examination.
-This course focuses on specific areas related to the recording and reporting of fraudulent activities, internal auditor responsibilities related to fraud examination, and fraud detection and prevention techniques (minimum "C" grade).
+This course focuses on specific areas related to the recording and reporting of fraudulent activities, internal auditor responsibilities related to fraud examination, and fraud detection and prevention techniques.
+(Prerequisite: Bachelor's degree in Accounting from an accredited university or a bachelor's degree in Business with an upper-level course in Auditing with a minimum grade of "C")